 A common scenario is for the business and creative members to choose Wrike, while the techies never want to leave their Atlassian JIRA.
-This guide will show you how to best use Unito to let cross-functional teams collaborate on projects directly from their app of choice, whether it’s Wrike or JIRA.
+This guide will show you how to best use Unito to let cross-functional teams collaborate on projects directly from their tool of choice, whether it’s Wrike or JIRA.

 1) Create a custom workflow in Wrike

-Since you’ll be collaborating closely on tasks and issues, possibly handing them off back and forth between the tools, it’s important that the workflows in both apps are compatible.
+Since you’ll be collaborating closely on tasks and issues, possibly handing them off back and forth between the tools, it’s important that the workflows in both tools are compatible.
 Both Wrike and JIRA support custom workflows; thus, you should design them to have similar phases.
-It doesn’t mean they need to be exactly the same; however a single state in one app could break down into multiple more granular states in the other.
+It doesn’t mean they need to be exactly the same; however a single state in one tool could break down into multiple more granular states in the other.